KostandyClassTemplates/starter-c-structure/README.md

 3. Use `Extra Files` for your own notes or resources.
 4. Check out `Extra Content` for additional challenges and interesting C++ projects.

----
-Update this overview with specific module details as your course progresses.
->>>>>>> 5cecfd0 (Add initial README files and .gitignore for project structure)